 When people are hurt because someone else acted carelessly, serious injuries may result that can change a victim’s life forever.
 These accidents can happen in a wide range of settings, ranging from an operating room to an interstate highway.
 Injured individuals often can pursue compensation from any parties responsible for causing their harm, and an experienced attorney can help assert their rights.
-At Leopold & Associates, our Chicago lawyers have represented victims of medical malpractice and automobile accidents for over 30 years.
+At Leopold & Associates, our Chicago personal injury lawyers have represented victims of medical malpractice and automobile accidents for over 30 years.
 We can explain your legal options and guide you through this process.Protect Your Rights by Bringing a Negligence Claim

 A negligence claim often arises when an individual suffers harm that is caused by the reckless or careless actions of another person or entity.
 While the factual circumstances vary considerably, the main legal elements are somewhat similar in each of these lawsuits.
 First, it must be shown that the defendant owed the victim a duty, or legal obligation, to meet a certain standard of care.
 In many situations, such as operating a vehicle, this simply means using reasonable care to avoid posing a foreseeable risk of harm to others.
 To meet this standard, a driver would need to act as carefully as the ordinary person in a similar situation.
 However, other contexts may impose different duties of care.
 A medical malpractice case, for example, requires an injured patient to show that the health care provider being sued failed to act with the same level of precaution as a comparably trained professional from the same geographic region in similar circumstances.